Delhi–Meerut Regional Rapid Transit System: Rolling stock

 On 1 May 2020, Bombardier Transportation, a Canadian-German rolling stock firm, emerged as the lowest bidder amongst a group of three bidders to supply and maintain 210 coaches for a period of fifteen years, with a price bid of ₹2577 crore.
 The 210 coaches include 180 coaches, comprising 30 six-car trains for the RRTS, and 30 coaches consisting of 10 three-car trains for the Meerut Metro.

 In September 2020, the National Capital Region Transport Corporation unveiled the design of the RRTS trainset, which is inspired by the Lotus Temple.
 Designed in Hyderabad, the trains have a design speed of 180 km/h and an operational speed of 160 km/h, making them the fastest rapid transit trains in India.
 Each fully air-conditioned, six-car trainset, which could be extended to eight coaches based on demand, consists of one premium coach and one coach reserved for women, and has a capacity of 1,750 passengers.
 It is compatible with a host of train protection systems like automatic train protection and automatic train control systems, and also features regenerative braking.

-The trains are the first-ever rapid transit trains in India to feature an aerodynamic and sleek design and ergonomically designed seats.
-Several facilities and amenities such as on-board catering, ticket scanners, food vending machines, information display systems, window blinds, charging points, CCTVs, and dedicated seats for physically-challenged passengers are available aboard.
 The trains were named Namo Bharat after the inauguration of the corridor.

 The rolling stock are manufactured in India at Alstom's plant in Savli, Gujarat, and the first trainset was delivered to the NCRTC in May 2022.
 As of January 2025, of the 30 trains of the RRTS, more than 15 trains have been received and are in operation.